ArendPeter/JavaGuide/mydoc/2a_CodeCompileRun.md

  ![](img/2a_CompileRun.png)

 If you got errors at the compilation step, don’t panic.
 Just look back at the code and make sure you typed everything exactly as I did.
-Keep in mind that every character is important (including semi-colons) and that Java is case sensitive.
+Keep in mind that every character is important (including semi-colons) and that Java is case-sensitive.